bradwayne/R-P-S-Game/README.md

     * **_Loser_** and your *Total Score* will decrease by *1*.
 If you fall below a *Total Score* of *'0'* you will fall into the negatives, i.e. score will be *'-1'*.
 <br>

-**Weapon Choice** - This right side column will provide you and the computer with *'3'* Weapon choices.
+**WEAPON CHOICE** - This right side column will provide you and the computer with *'3'* Weapon choices.
 * **Rock**
     * Computer chose **Rock** - this will result in a *Draw*.
     * Computer chose **Scissors** - this will result in a *Winner*.